hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/product-issue-template---for-non-user-story.md

 ---

-**UPDATE LABELS: Add the following labels to each new issue and remove default labels.
-Then remove this section: **
+**UPDATE LABELS: Add the following labels to each new issue, and remove default labels.
+Then remove this section:**
 * Complexity
 * Feature
+* Role
 * Milestone
-* Role
 * Size
+* Project
 #### Select Project Board (located in the right sidebar)- Then remove this section:
 - Under Type,![image](https://github.com/user-attachments/assets/aaf85aa9-ac24-41c7-aac5-e0fd10a3f5de)
       - P: HUU: Project Board